-Horseback Racing is one of the ancient entertainment for the human being that remain to exist as the same spirit in the modern civilization.
-The people are using horses as a matter of honor, pride, strength, courage, and speed.
+Horseback Racing is one of the ancient entertainment for human beings that remain exists in the same spirit in modern civilization.
+The people use horses for honor, pride, strength, courage, and speed.
 All these qualities and characteristics can be demonstrated by riding a horse and found in more advanced Race Horse Breeds.

-Horse racing is one of the oldest sports that vary in format from country to country, but the basic requirements are the same.
-Horse racing is the competition between two or more horses where the involvement of money and ane party benefited by the sports.
+Horse racing is one of the oldest sports that vary from country to country, but the basic requirements are the same.
+Horse racing is the competition between two or more horses where the involvement of money and many parties benefit from the sports.
 In the modern era, horse racing developed from a diversion of the leisure class into a huge public-entertainment business.

 Most Popular Race Horse Breeds